How to Use a Proxy With Axios and Node.js

 However, if you plan to request multiple pages to scrape information from the website, your IP address may be flagged by a detection system or administrator and blacklisted.
 This means that you won't be able to access the website until you change your IP address.

-Proxies act as middlemen and forward your requests to the server.
-The server sees the IP address of the proxy as the origin of the request, and your real IP address is known only to the proxy.
+Proxies act as middlemen and forward your Axios requests to the server.
+The server sees the proxy’s IP as the origin; high-quality anonymous proxies ensure your real IP is never forwarded in the request headers.

 They enable you to scrape large amounts of data and make many more requests than you could with a single IP address.
 The best of them provide a pool of IP addresses through a single, authorized endpoint, enabling you to rotate IPs on request.